olley102/VisballProj/README.txt

 - Platform breaks apart under gravity.
 Avoid falling.
 - Rocks move towards the ball.
 Can knock ball off platform and break platform apart.
 - Platform becomes broken.
 Switch in a new platform ($$).
-- Collect 'force' to make black hole smaller, making gravity less and eventually destroying black hole.
+- Collect 'force' to unlock levels.
 - Less bounces, more points.
 - Use points to buy platforms, platform pieces and repair tools.